boyangshang/FADS/README.md

 - max_iter: an integer denoting the maximum number of Expectation-Maximization (EM) iterations to perform to build the GMM.
 Default value is 10.
 - update_iter: an integer denoting the number of additional EM iterations to perform when updating the density regularly along the subsampling process.
 Note that in this case the previously resulting GMM parameters will be used as initial values.
 Default value is 1.
 - n_update: an positive integer; the density of the remaining data set is updated every n_update points getting selected into the subsample.
 A non-positive value indicates the default choice: the larger value among 100 and &LeftFloor;<sup>n</sup>&frasl;<sub>10</sub>  &RightFloor;
+- cov_type - The covariance type to use for GMM density estimation.
+Can only be one of 'full', 'tied', 'diag', or 'spherical'.The default is 'diag'.

 ***Outputs:***
 - sample_idx: a numpy array of size n with data type np.int64.
 The i-th element of sample_idx denotes the index of the i-th selected subsample point.